 As would be expected, Mickey and Minnie along with their friends, will sport some new outfits to add to the celebratory mood.

 To stick with the theme of EARidescence, their party clothes are decked out in hues of blue and purple.
 This is of course enhanced with a fair amount of sparkle!

-We now know that not only do Mickey and Minnie have new costumes, but so do Donald and Daisy Duck, Chip ‘n Dale, Goofy, and Pluto.
+Not only do Mickey and Minnie have new costumes, but so do Donald and Daisy Duck, Chip ‘n Dale, Goofy, and Pluto.

 Guests can see them in their 50th Anniversary finery several times a day as they parade through the streets in the new “Mickey’s Celebration Cavalcade”.

 The Disney Park Icons

 Each of the icons at the Disney Parks received extra attention to make them even more special for the celebration.

 Cinderella’s Castle of course gets the biggest party dress out of all the park icons.
 In case you missed it, the Castle received a makeover last year, changing its colors to a deeper blue roof and rosy colored walls.